Skip to main content

 Bill J. Yates, PhD

-• Professor, Departments of Otolaryngology and Neuroscience
+• Professor, Departments of Otolaryngology-Head & Neck Surgery and Neuroscience

 Dr. Yates is Editor-in-Chief of Experimental Brain Research.
 He is also a member of the Board of Directors, Americans for Medical Progress, and on the Ethics Committee for International Union of Physiological Sciences.
 Additionally, he is a board member for the Federation of American Societies of Experimental Biology (Representative for American Physiological Society).